deepankarm/org-jina-examples/my_first_jina_app/chapters/02_run.md

 ## Load the Data

-Now that we've got the data, we need to pass it into `app.py`.
-The file is pretty simple out of the box, so we'll have to make some changes:
+Now that we've got the data, we need to pass it into `app.py`. `app.py` is pretty simple out of the box, so we'll have to make some changes:

 On line 25, we've got the line: